Chapter 4: Cultivating Supportive Campus Environments

 Belonging matters

 Belonging is the sense of security and support that arises when individuals feel accepted and included as their authentic selves.
-A key aspect of belonging and connection is the feeling of being understood through meaningful social and emotional interactions — through shared experiences or meaningful engagement across differences.
-As you explore this toolkit, consider: How does your organization currently support a feeling of belonging, and where might there be opportunities to grow?
+A key aspect of belonging and connection is the feeling of being understood whether through social and emotional interactions, shared experiences, or meaningful engagement across differences.
+As you explore this toolkit, consider: How does your organization currently support a sense of belonging, and where might there be opportunities to grow?

-Student organizations provide a space in which students can connect and engage with one another.
-As leaders of these organizations, you have the privilege and responsibility to foster an environment in which students engage meaningfully with one another.
-Research supports the importance of belonging to supporting student mental health.
+As leaders of student organizations, you have the privilege and responsibility to foster an environment where students can engage meaningfully with one another.
+Research supports the role of belonging in supporting student mental health.
 For instance, Cornell’s Spring 2024 Student Wellbeing Survey found that a sense of belonging helps students feel connected, supported, and valued, leading to increased resilience, engagement, and a greater willingness to seek help when needed.

-As a student leader, it is as important to prioritize feelings of belonging and connection among group members as it is to achieve your stated mission and goals.
-In fact, a lack of connection is a contributing factor to poor outcomes such as low engagement or not among groups.
+As a student leader, it is as important to prioritize feelings of belonging and connection among group members, as it is to achieve your stated mission and goals.
+In fact, a lack of connection contributes to poor outcomes for student organizations such as low engagement.
+Consider a time when you have felt a sense of belonging within a group, what were key characteristics that contributed to this feeling (i.e. shared laughter, people checked in on each other)?

 Key Characteristics of a Supportive Environment